ayushmayekar13/fraud_detection_model/README.md

   - Model evaluation with confusion matrix and feature importance
 - Optional Chrome extension and WebSocket integration for real-time streaming.

+- The model files included in this dataset are already trained on a dataset

 ### Installation and Setup

 Clone the repository: